edgeryders/dynalist-notify/README.md

          WSGIDaemonProcess dynalist_companion user=user1 group=group1 threads=5 python-home=/path/to/project/venv python-path=/path/to/project:/path/to/project/dynalist_companion
        </IfModule>

-    Here, you have to adapt the `user`, `group`, `python-home` and `python-path` parameters:

-    Set `python-home` to the path shown to you for `WSGIPythonHome` by the command `mod_wsgi-express module-config`, a few steps above.
-In our case, this is the only thing required (and the recommended solution) to set up Apache2 correctly to use our Python virtual environment ([overview and details](https://modwsgi.readthedocs.io/en/develop/user-guides/virtual-environments.html)).

-    Set `python-path` to both the project directory and the `dynalist_companion` subdirectory inside the project directory, separated with a colon.
+    Here, you have to adapt the `user`, `group`, `python-home` and `python-path` parameters.
+Set `pyhton-home` to the path shown to you for `WSGIPythonHome` by the command `mod_wsgi-express module-config`, a few steps above.
+In our case, this is the only thing required, and the recommended solution, to set up Apache2 correctly to use our Python virtual environment ([overview and details](https://modwsgi.readthedocs.io/en/develop/user-guides/virtual-environments.html)).
+This is the only Set `python-path` to both the project directory and the `dynalist_companion` subdirectory with the source code inside the project directory, separated with a colon.
 This is because we have files with python code with `import` statements in both directories, expecting Python to find packages in the subdirectories.
 (In the project directory itself, this refers to the `.wsgi` file saying `from dynalist_companion import …`.)

     Explanations: **(1)** The WSGIDaemonProcess can also be put into a VirtualHost section, but a daemon process group with the same name must only be defined once per server (or Apache will not start).
 So we better put it into the global section.
 This also avoids issues with server control panels (like ISPConfig) that accept custom configuration for VirtualHost sections but will deploy them identically in *both* the VirtualHost sections for the HTTP and HTTPS versions. **(2)** The `python-path` argument seems to be the only way to include the project's directory into the Python path.
 The directive `WSGIPythonPath` does not work here ([reason](https://stackoverflow.com/a/12931688)).